amrlabib/javascript-essentials/runtime-environment.md

 // setTimeout callback is executed
 ```

-Now lets see how runtime components will work together for the above code snippet:
+Now lets see how runtime environment components will work together for the above asynchronous code snippet:
 1. Line 1: Engine will push `console.log('start')` to execution call stack and then will pop it once finished
 2. Line 2: Engine will push `new Date()` to execution call stack and then will pop it once finished
-3. Line 3: Engine will push `setTimeout` to execution call stack and then will realize that it is a runtime asynchronous api, so it will pop it and send it to runtime environment to insert it in `Event Table`
+3. Line 3: Engine will push `setTimeout` to execution call stack and then will realize that it is a runtime asynchronous api, so it will pop it and send it to runtime environment that will insert it in `Event Table`
 4. Line 9: Engine will push `console.log('end')` to execution call stack and then will pop it once finished
 5. Now engin's execution call stack is empty and nothing is happening
-6. 1 second passed after calling Line 3, so runtime environment will remove `setTimeout` from `Event Table` and queue it inside `Task Queue`
+6. 1 second passed since we called Line 3, so runtime environment will remove `setTimeout` from `Event Table` and queue `myCallbackFunction` task inside `Task Queue`
-7. `Event Loop` will check if any task is there in `Task Queue` and will push it to execution call stack only if it is empty, so it will be pushed immediately.
+7. `Event Loop` will check if any task is there in `Task Queue` and will push that task to execution call stack only if it is empty, so it will be pushed immediately.
-8. now `myCallbackFunction()` is in execution call stack
+8. Now `myCallbackFunction()` is in execution call stack
 9. Line 4: Engine will push `new Date()` to execution call stack and then will pop it once finished
 10. Line 5: Engine will push `startTime.getTime()` and pop it then push `endTime.getTime()` and pop it
 11. Line 6: Engine will push `console.log(`${timeDiff / 1000} seconds`);` and pop it